-I bring my vocation to life through several platforms and cooperate and co-create with many wonderful souls.
-For me this is joy.
+I bring my vocation to life through several platforms and cooperate and co-create my work with many wonderful souls.

 In his book Louder Than Words, Todd Henry draws a sharp distinction between the words occupation and vocation.
 Your occupation is how you make a living.
 Your vocation, on the other hand, is the work you feel compelled to do even when no-one is paying attention.
 Your occupation is simply your platform - it's the arena in which you are given a chance to make an impact.
 Your vocation is the expression you make through your platform.
 Ideally your job allows you the opportunity to influence and change the world around you, but the sweet spot, when you feel most alive and contributive in your work, is finding a way to express your vocation through your platform.